Vsevolod Kochetov: Biography

 Kochetov was born into a peasant family, the youngest of eight children, all but three of whom died of hunger or illness during the First World War.
 His impoverished parents were unable to care for him, and he left home in 1927, moving from Novgorod to Leningrad, where he graduated in 1931 from a technical school and worked thereafter as an agronomist, then as director of a Machine Tractor Station and of a state farm.
 In 1938 he became a reporter for the newspaper Leningradskaya Pravda.
 During the Second World War, Kochetov worked as a reporter for various newspapers at the Leningrad Front.

 From 1946, he devoted himself to literary activities.
 (On the Plains of the Neva («На невских равнинах»), described recollections of the war.
-His writings were characterized from the start with rigorous following of the political line.
+His writings were characterized from the start by rigorous following of the political line.
 In 1952 he published the novel The Zhurbin Family («Журбины»), which portrays the life of a worker dynasty.
 It was adapted as the film A Big Family.
 The book was re-published numerous times and translated into a number of languages.

 His next novel, The Brothers Yershov, was composed as a sort of counterpoint to Vladimir Dudintsev's Not by Bread Alone, but was criticized even in Pravda for exaggerations.
 His last important work was the novel What Do You Want Then? («Чего же ты хочешь?»).

 As a pro-Soviet figure, Kochetov worked for numerous years as a cultural functionary and maintained a militant communist attitude, always wary of liberal or pro-Western influences.
 For example, when Ilya Ehrenburg's memoirs were published, Kochetov complained of certain writers "burrowing in the rubbish heaps of their crackpot memories."